skoona/skn_utils/README.md

       #clear                       -- removes all elements and return number of elements removed
       #empty?                      -- returns true if list has no elements, otherwise false
       #size                        -- returns total count of elements in the list
+      #sort!(:direction, &block)   -- Sort existing list in place using :direction (:asc,:desc, :default) symbol
+                                      if block is given, overrides :direction and uses custom proc to compare values block format is:  {|a,b| a >= b }

     Modification: returns number of elements in the list after the operation
       #insert(value)                        -- inserts value after node at current positon, or appends